SAP/open-ux-odata/README.md

 - [@sap-ux/fe-mockserver-core](./packages/fe-mockserver-core) : The core middleware for the mockserver.
 - [@sap-ux/fe-mockserver-plugin-cds](./packages/fe-mockserver-plugin-cds) : A CDS plugin to automatically convert CDS file and use them in the mockserver.
-- [@sap-ux/ui5-middleware-fe-mockserver](./packages/ui5-middleware-fe-mockserver) : The ui5 middleware for mockserver that works out of the box for the ui5 tooling.
+- [@sap-ux/ui5-middleware-fe-mockserver](./packages/ui5-middleware-fe-mockserver) : The ui5 middleware for mockserver works out of the box for the ui5 tooling.

 ## Documentation